 - A joint program with the East Brunswick Library that places an on-site librarian at the fitness centers to assist Middlesex County community residents in obtaining and reviewing health information.

 Health and Wellness Programs

 - Providing over 150 health educational and wellness programs at the RWJ Fitness & Wellness Center that focus on stress management, guided imagery, back pain prevention, healthy snacks, supermarket savvy, breast and other health related screenings.

 Community Health Fairs

-A Woman’s Heart is Special
+Cardiovascular Disease Prevention: A Woman’s Heart is Special

-Annual Breast Cancer Awareness Event
+Breast Cancer Awareness Clinics